wyenox/image_viewer/Appendix/Moly Kit Integration/1 - Embedding an LLM Chat/README.md

 ## Introduction

-In this step we will look at how to add and configure an LLM chat into our image viewer slideshow.
+In this lesson we will look at how to add and configure an LLM chat into our image viewer slideshow.

-At the end of this step, the chat will be fully functional but lack integration with the current image being displayed, as we will explore that in the next parts of the tutorial.
+At the end of this lesson, the chat will be fully functional but lack integration with the current image being displayed, as we will explore that in the next parts of the tutorial.